BrainJarOrg/battleships-bot/README.md

 ## What's here ?

-This is a template to get you started quickly.
+This is a sandbox,
+test robot.

 ## How to play